 As a result of this alternative, no new construction would occur at Hastings Range.
 There are no known wetlands in the area of, adjacent to, or immediately surrounding Hastings Range.
 Tributaries leading away from the area of, adjacent to, and immediately surrounding Hastings Range, however, could be transporting small amounts of sediment (from training, range maintenance, and vehicular traffic, both mechanized and other) from the range and roads leading into the range to nearby streams and wetlands through surface water runoff following rain or the accidental release of water from portable shower units, thereby incrementally increasing the sedimentation of these tributaries and, potentially, the wetlands and drainage basins they drain into.
+Military units will locate refueling operations and storage of hazardous materials/waste away from waterways.
 Over time, this could indirectly result in potential minor adverse effects to wetlands and streambanks surrounding Hastings Range.

 If these potential minor impacts would result in a soil erosion problem, then the area would be stabilized through the use of erosion control measures.
+All practices and BMPs for erosion control will be design and implemented in accordance to the Manual for Erosion and Sediment Control in Georgia.
 No additional mitigation is proposed.